In November 2017, a routine screening colonoscopy revealed

 In my case, these symptoms were troublesome enough that my doctor reduced

-the oxaliplatin by 25% by the fifth week, and it helped a lot.
-We're
+the oxaliplatin to 75% by the fifth round, and to 50% ih the tenth round, and it helped a lot.

 six months after chemo.